Find Your Perfect School

 The University of Idaho (UI) offers two tracks to its online History program – a B.A. track and a B.S. track.
 The difference lies in the minor track and the History electives the student chooses.
 The program requires 120 credit units for graduation.

 The curriculum’s history courses cover extensive periods, from the ancient civilizations to the post-war era, the baby boomers, and the dawn of the space race in the ‘60s.
 UI also assists students in landing ace internships with US legislators, government agencies like the State Department, museums, renowned libraries, and historical societies and organizations.

 An option for the international study is also available to all UI students.

 Grand Canyon University

 : 3300 West Camelback Road, Phoenix, AZ 85017: 1-855-GCU-LOPE

-Grand Canyon University (GCU) in Arizona veers away from the typical spoon-feed approach to the program.
-It offers courses that tackle important figures, timelines, themes, and events in human history that prompt students to reflect and integrate the past, present, and future.
+Grand Canyon University (GCU) in Arizona veers away from the typical spoon-feeding approach to the program.
+It offers courses that tackle important figures, timelines, themes, and events in human history that prompt students to reflect on and integrate the past, present, and future.

 THE THREE BEST SCHOOLS FOR AN ONLINE HUMAN AND FAMILY DEVELOPMENT DEGREE